 The programme leads to a Master of Arts (120 credits) with Scandinavian Studies as the main field of study.
 After one year of study it may also be possible to obtain a Master of Arts (60 credits) with Scandinavian Studies as the main field of study.

 During the second semester, you will take the compulsory course Sung, Said, Written: Swedish Cultural Expressions from 1600 to the Present.
 You also have the opportunity to take the course Swedish 18th Century Culture from a European Perspective, and two electives from either the Faculty of Humanities or the Faculty of Language.
 During the second year, you will take courses like Cinematic Adaptations of Scandinavian Literature, and Academic Writing in Swedish.
-The second year also contains free electives from both faculties, as well as the possibility for you to apply for an internship.
+The second year also contains a choice of electives from both faculties, as well as the possibility for you to apply for an internship.

 Courses within the programme